A brand-new reading series is underway!

-March Spring 2020, the Ample Hills Creamery will open its upstairs to a special reading series curated by Randee Dawn, featuring a variety of emerging and established writers reading from their current works.
-Each month will feature a different theme based around the authors — science-fiction, fantasy, horror, young adult, mystery, humor … the sky’s the limit!
+Starting in 2021, the Ample Hills Creamery opened its upstairs to a special Rooftop Reading series curated by Randee Dawn, featuring a variety of emerging and established writers reading from their current works.
+Each month will feature different authors of different genres — science-fiction, fantasy, horror, young adult, mystery, humor … the sky’s the limit!

 And bonus: There’s ice cream involved!

 Readings will be held from 7-9pm on the third Tuesday of each month.

 Note: Readings are for all ages, but unless labeled as Young Adult/Middle Grade/Children’s may feature adult content, including themes and language.

 Ample Hills Creamery Gowanus

 305 Nevins Street (between Nevins and 3rd Avenue), Upstairs

 Located 2 blocks from the R train (Union St.)

 Tickets for attendees are $10, available via the Ample Hills website (click to choose your date and purchase).
 Due to pandemic restrictions, only 40 tickets will be available for each reading.
 You can buy your ticket on the website, or take your chances and purchase it as a walk-up on the night.

 Every ticket holder will receive a complimentary regular-sized ice cream of their choice to go with their sweet evening of reading.
 (Yes, there are vegan/non-dairy options!)
 All ice cream may be taken into the readings.
 Food is allowed if it isn’t disruptive (leave that hot plate at home!)